Gain Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

 RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Days, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
 Creative Industry Days are a series of events that allow you to network with company representatives and interview directly for open co-op and full-time employment positions.

-Photographic and Imaging Arts (photojournalism option), BFA degree, typical course sequence
+Photographic and Imaging Arts (fine art photography option), BFA degree, typical course sequence

 Sem.
 Cr.
 Hrs.

 This course is an introduction to the visualization of form, thought, and expression through the drawing process and is the first of two sequential courses that are the foundation of the drawing curriculum in the College of Art and Design.
 Concepts are introduced by lectures, discussions, and demonstrations which are designed to provide a broad introductory experience.
 Students will experiment with a wide variety of media, tools, techniques and subjects to develop drawing and problem-solving skills related to form and composition.
 The focus of the course is to provide awareness of the full range of ways in which drawing is used as a tool for both self-expression and communication. **Fee: A materials fee is required for this course, and an additional course fee applied via student account** Studio 6 (Fall or Spring).